mardridi/Monte-Carlo-Search/README.md

 5. Avoiding placing discs in the bottom row as this can limit future moves.

 ## 📂 Monte Carlo Search
+Monte Carlo Tree Search (MCTS) is an algorithm used to find optimal decisions in a domain by building a search tree using random simulations to estimate the value of actions.
+It has had a profound impact on AI approaches for games and planning problems.

+The algorithm progressively builds a partial game tree, guided by the results of previous exploration, until a predefined computational budget is reached.
+Each node in the tree represents a state of the domain, and directed links to child nodes represent actions leading to subsequent states.

+The estimates of the most promising moves become more accurate as the tree is built, leading to a best-first strategy.

+### 🔖 Monte Carlo Tree Search

+The Monte Carlo Tree Search (MCTS) is a technique used to identify the best decision in a given problem domain by sampling the decision space randomly and constructing a search tree based on the outcomes.

+MCTS has had a significant impact on AI methods for domains that can be represented as sequential decision trees, such as games and planning problems.

+In simple terms, MCTS is a way to explore possible decisions in a problem space by simulating outcomes and selecting the best path forward based on those simulations.

+### 💬 Nested Monte Carlo Search

 ## 💻 Technical Overview
 ### 📦 libraries and packages